zvolin/SAT_Colision/README.md

 # Colsion-check-based-on-SAT

-This is my implementation of colision check based on separated axis theorem for given shapes:
+This is my implementation of colision detection based on separated axis theorem for given shapes:
 Rectangles
 Triangles
 Circles